tr8dr/tr8dr.github.io/_posts/2020-09-01-HMMFiltering.markdown

 \end{bmatrix}
 $$

-Note that the probabilities must have the relationship that the sum across each row must = 1, i.e. for transition matrix M: $$ \sum_j M_{i,j} = 1 $$.
-If one wants to __define the denoising model in terms of "stickiness" to same state__, then can determine the probabilities for the transition matrix as:
+Note that the probabilities must sum to 1 across each row, i.e. for transition matrix M: $$ \sum_j M_{i,j} = 1 $$.
+If one wants to __define the denoising model in terms of "stickiness" to same state__, then can determine the probabilities for the 3-state transition matrix as:

 $$
 \begin{bmatrix}